janemzwangnj/buybest/README.md

 ## Overview

-**This project is to build a full-stack (Mongoose/Express/React/Node), professional-looking application with a functioning backend and frontend.**
+**This project is to build a full-stack (Mongoose/Express/React/Node) application with a functioning backend and frontend.**
 <br>

 - The backend sever is a MongoDB with Mongoose/Express which is document-orented and offers a faster query procss.
 It is used as a complementary data storage to transaction SQL databases for retail stores.
 The information of products and reviews can be pull into MongoDB from the main SQL databases in retail stores.